expln/metamath-lamp/docs/guide.md

 > Metamath-lamp will succeed in finding a justification for our new statement,
 > so it will show a green checkmark next to our new statement.

-That looks closer, but we want to prove that 2 + 2 is four, not `( 2 + 1 )` plus then another 1 is equal to 4.
-Addition is associative, that is, you can do first or second addition first.
-More formally, `( ( 2 + 1 ) + 1 )` is equal to `( 2 + ( 1 + 1 ) )`
-presuming that 1 and 2 are complex numbers (and they are).
-The Metamath database in this context already has a proof of this as well, so we can just enter the claim and let metamath-lamp use that fact.
+We could later on connect this proof of `( 3 + 1 )` to the number 4.
+However, in a more complex proof we might forget that we were trying to prove an expansion of a value in the goal (4 in this case).
+So let's "clean up" now by directly proving that this term is an expansion of a symbol in the goal.
+Instead of typing it all in, we'll use the "duplicate" command to get us started:

-> Select the checkbox to the left of the "qed" statement.
+> Select the checkbox to the left of the new statement
-> Select "+" (add new statement).
-Enter the new statement
-> `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
+> `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
-> and press Enter (Return).
+> and press the "duplicate" icon (double circles behind a "=").
-> Unselect the "qed" statement.
-> We can select Unify with no statement selected,
-> but in this case nothing happens.
-> The problem is that this is more than a trivial unification -
-> using associativity will require
-> adding other statements we haven't included yet.
-> So we'll instead need to use a bottom-up search.
-> Select the single new statement (using the box on its left), then
-> select Unify for a bottom-up search.
-> Click on "Prove" and metamath-lamp quick finds a match,
-> specifically the theorem `addassi` (addition is associative).
-> Select the first option, `addassi`, which will also add two new statements
-> that 1 and 2 are complex numbers.
-> Once you press "apply selected" you'll see a green checkmark next to
+> This will create a duplicate statement below the current one.
+> Click on the new statement text, and change `( 3 + 1 )` to 4; once you have
-> `|- ( 3 + 1 ) = ( 2 + ( 1 + 1 ) )`
+> `|- 4 = ( ( 2 + 1 ) + 1 )`
-> along with two new statements, `1 e.
-CC` (1 is a complex number)
-> and `2 e.
-CC` (2 is a complex number).

-We're getting closer.
-The `( 1 + 1 )` in this expression is two, however,
-we need to show that in our proof.
-This is easy, we just need to add the definition of 2.
+> press Enter (Return).
+> Press unify, which will produce a green checkmark next to all the statements
+> except our final "qed" statement.

+Our goal involves showing that the symbol `2` and `4` have some kind of relationship.
+A common technique to create proofs is to expand the definitions of terms and then show that their expansions are equivalent.
+We've already expanded `4`, let's now expand `2`.

 > Select the magnifying glass (search) icon; in the "label" field
 > enter `df-2` and click on Search.